nhamidi90/hangul-now/README.md

 - Alternatively, to open the workspace in Gitpod, you can [click here](https://gitpod.io/#https://github.com/nhamidi90/hangul-now)

+## Known issues

+- Some characters are not correctly expressed through the audio and do sound similar to other letters.
+This is due to using text to speech

 ## Future improvements

 * I would like to add a section for users to learn about how to form syllabic blocks used in korean writing so they can learn how to read words